Todd Stroud

 Todd Stroud (born December 17, 1963) is an American football coach and former player.
-He is the assistant head coach and defensive line coach at the University of Miami in Coral Gables, Florida, a position he has held since 2019.
-He was previously defensive line coach for University of Akron.
+He is the senior football advisor at the University of Miami in Coral Gables, Florida, a position he has held since 2022.
+He was previously the defensive line coach for University of Akron.
 Stroud played nose tackle for Florida State from 1983 to 1985, won the team's Bob Crenshaw Award in 1984, and was a team captain in 1985.
 He has been an assistant coach at the University of Memphis, Samford University, and Auburn University, and was head football coach at the University of West Alabama from 1994 to 1996.
 From 2004 to 2007, he was the defensive line coach at North Carolina State University and from 2007 to 2009 was the strength and conditioning coach for Florida State.